yogasuba/Langchain/README.md

 More natural language generation

-File Structure
+📂 File Structure
-text
 document-qa-system/
 │
 ├── poc.py                 # Main script with OpenAI integration
 ├── poc_local.py           # Completely local version
 ├── sample.txt             # Example document
 ├── chroma_db/             # Vector database storage
 └── README.md              # This file

-How It Works
+🔍 How It Works

-Document Loading: Reads your PDF or text files
+Document Loading – Reads your PDF or text files

-Text Splitting: Breaks documents into manageable chunks
+Text Splitting – Breaks documents into manageable chunks

-Embedding Generation: Converts text to numerical vectors
+Embedding Generation – Converts text to numerical vectors

 Local: Uses HuggingFace models

-OpenAI: Uses OpenAI's embedding API
+OpenAI: Uses OpenAI’s embedding API

-Vector Storage: Stores embeddings in ChromaDB
+Vector Storage – Stores embeddings in ChromaDB

-Similarity Search: Finds relevant document sections for queries
+Similarity Search – Finds relevant sections for queries

-Answer Generation: Provides answers based on retrieved context
+Answer Generation – Provides answers based on retrieved context

-Supported Document Formats
+📄 Supported Document Formats
+Format	Description
-PDF (.pdf) - Research papers, manuals, books
+PDF (.pdf)	Research papers, manuals, books

-Text (.txt) - Notes, articles, documentation
+Text (.txt)	Notes, articles, documentation

-Example Questions to Ask
+💬 Example Questions to Ask
 For Technical Documents:
-text

 What is the main concept discussed?

 Explain [technical term] in simple terms

 What are the key findings?

 How does [process] work?

 For Research Papers:
-text

 What is the research methodology?

 What are the conclusions?

 What problem does this solve?

 What data was used?

 For Manuals/Guides:
-text

 How do I perform [specific task]?

 What are the system requirements?

 Troubleshooting steps for [issue]

-Configuration
+⚙️ Configuration
 Local Mode Settings

 Embedding Model: sentence-transformers/all-MiniLM-L6-v2

 Chunk Size: 1000 characters